- Advancing Health Equity and Diversity (AHEAD)

 The City of Maywood College Fair is designed to promote higher education awareness, knowledge, and resources to the residence of Maywood and the surrounding community in order to encourage a college-going culture among students and their families.
 As part of the annual City of Maywood College Fair, C-REAL conducts research to examine the perceptions of city community leaders relative to their role and responsibility in addressing the low levels of educational attainment and aspiration in an underserved low-income community.

 Maywood Educational Fair

 Since 2009, the graduate students of the Masters of Science in Higher Education program in coordination with C-REAL hold an annual Maywood Education Fair.
-The Educational Fair is our opportunity to demonstrate to students and their families how obtaining a college degree is possible.
-Workshops will be held for K-12 students, adult learners, and parents focusing on interventions ranging from financial aid, requirements for college, and issues facing undocumented students.
+The Educational Fair is our opportunity to demonstrate to students and their families the possibility of obtaining a college degree.
+Workshops are held for K-12 students, adult learners, and parents focusing on topics ranging from financial aid, requirements for college admission, and issues facing undocumented students.
 The Fair is a celebration of community potential and student success at every age and life stage.

 At the request of the Presidents’ Roundtable, the Center for Research on Educational Access and Leadership at California State University, Fullerton proposes the following plan to assist in the creation of a national database for the Minority Male Initiative (MMI) in partnership with the Coastline Community College District.

 1) develop a data repository for minority males at community colleges, 2) develop a high school repository, and 3) develop a middle school tracking system.

 These robust datasets will serve as the basis for informing the Presidents Roundtable and other interested parties about the academic challenges of minority males at community colleges.

 Project Assessing Migrant and Bilingual Learners Effectively (AMABLE)